Best Trusts Lawyers in Passage West

 Frequently Asked Questions

-What is a trust in simple terms?
+What is a trust in Irish law and how does it work

-What types of trusts are most common?
+What types of trusts are commonly used

-How are trusts taxed in Ireland?
+How are trusts taxed in Ireland

-Do I have to register my trust with any authority?
+Do I have to register my trust

 Additional Resources